In that first part, I had covered these topics:

 - API Manager Performance White Paper

 - ColdFusion Roadmap

-Sadly, I find that (as of today at least) only the Performance whitepaper is updated for 2018.
-The next 3 are the 2016 docs, despite having 2018 in the file name.
-Maybe that will change soon.
+Sadly, I find that (as of today at least--and a check on Nov 21, 2018) only the Performance whitepaper is updated for 2018.
+(Update: the Lockdown Guide was indeed updated in August 2018, and now discusses lockdown by way of the AutoLockdown tool, and more.)
+The next 2 are the same as was offered for CF2016, despite having 2018 in the file name.
+Maybe that will change in time.
 And finally the Roadmap does not seem different to that shared last year, but it may still be valuable for some.

 What's Deprecated/obsoleted?
 Migration concerns